Your creative future starts here:

-Fashion is a global industry worth, £2.4 trillion, employing more than 50 million people, and is said to be one of the world’s most polluting industries.
+Fashion is a global industry worth 3 trillion dollars (Fashion United), employing more than 3 billion people, and is said to be one of the world’s most polluting industries.

 The fashion industry has the power to make positive change, re-imagining and revising currently damaging systems.